mbivert/acme-tools/README.md

     NAME
     	Getfn

     SYNOPSYS
     	Getfn [-h]
     	Getfn [-a|id|pattern]

     DESCRIPTION
     	Getfn prints the filenames of windows pointed by [-a|id|pattern], which is forwarded to Getids, thus defaulting to $winid (current window).

     	This is a nice shortcut to avoid callers to handle multi-lines tag.

 ## Getids

     NAME
     	Getids

     SYNOPSYS
     	Getids [-h]
     	Getids [-a|id|pattern]

     DESCRIPTION
     	This is a key script; goals are:

     		- to transform a pattern to a list of acme buffer IDs;
     		- allow easy targetting the special '+Buffer' window;
     		- to default to current window ($winid).

     	When called with no arguments, simply display $winid, failing with an error code if it is not set.

     	When called with -a, look for a +Buffer window, creating it if needed, and display its id.

     	When called with a number, assume an existing windo id, and display it.

     	Otherwise, assume argument is an awk(1) pattern, and display all matching buffers IDs, one per line.

+## Open

+    NAME
+    	Open

+    SYNOPSYS
+    	Open [-h]
+    	Open [-m] [-p] [path/to/file, ...]

+    DESCRIPTION
+    	Open given files to acme if any, creating them as an empty files if necessary.

+    	If -m is specified, move back to / and open the first file that match given name.
+Note that this mimick Run's -m behavior, hence the option's name.

+    	If -p is specified, print opened files' acme windows' IDs, one per line.

 ## Rename

     NAME
     	Rename

     SYNOPSYS
     	Rename [-h]
     	Rename [-g] [-a|id|pattern]

     DESCRIPTION
     	Rename renames an identifier in current selection of the windows pointed by [-a|id|pattern], forwarded to Getids, thus defaulting to $winid (default window), using the famous sam(1) idiom described in sam_tut.pdf.

     	If -g is selected, adjust current selection to cover the whole files (,).